 Explore more on this topic: Master Your Month-End: The Complete Guide to Close in 2026

 Not all automation is created equal.
-For consolidation agents to deliver meaningful value, they must be embedded in a platform that supports complexity without sacrificing control.
+For these tools to deliver meaningful value, they must be embedded in a platform that supports complexity without sacrificing control.

 Here are key features to look for:

 Finance teams should always be able to understand and validate what the system is doing.
-Nominal’s agents provide suggestions, previews, and full audit trails.
-Every action can be traced back to the originating entry.
+Suggestions, previews, and full audit trails keep every action traceable back to the originating entry.

-Consolidation agents must align with accounting standards such as GAAP and IFRS.
+The platform must align with accounting standards such as GAAP and IFRS.
 This includes handling multi-currency, cumulative translation adjustments, and presenting eliminations with variance explanations.
-Nominal’s agents generate journal entries that auditors can follow without additional reconciliation.
+Nominal generates journal entries that auditors can follow without additional reconciliation.

 The best systems are not just built for today's close.
 They must also support tomorrow's.
 Nominal's architecture handles high-volume entities, growing subsidiary structures, and complex ownership models with performance and clarity.

-Making the Shift: Implementing Consolidation Agents in Your Finance Function
+Making the Shift: Bringing Agentic Automation to Your Finance Function

 Moving to a consolidation agent model does not require a full transformation project.
 In fact, most teams begin with just one core use case: automating intercompany reconciliation.